product-os/review-commit-action/README.md

 - `github-token`: GitHub token for authentication.
 The user associated with this token is not eligible to review.
 Uses the actions `GITHUB_TOKEN` secret if unset.
-- `check-interval`: Interval in seconds between checks for reactions.
+- `poll-interval`: Interval in seconds between checks for reactions.
 Default is `10`.
-- `timeout-seconds`: Timeout in seconds to wait for eligible reactions.
-Set to `0` to disable timeout.
-Overall job timeout takes precedence.
 - `allow-authors`: Allow pull request commit authors to approve or reject the workflow.
 Default is `false`.